 Ownership and Raising Money

 LLCs need less extensive record-keeping, operational processes, and reporting than C corp.
-So, corporations have an entirely unassociated life autonomous from its shareholders.
+So, corporations have an entirely unassociated life autonomous from their shareholders.

 Let’s suppose a shareholder leaves the company or sells their shares.
 In such a case, the C corp can continue doing business relatively undisturbed.